Brand book and graphic standards book: Why are they essential for every serious brand?

 Regularly update it

 The brand grows.
-New products, new tones of communication, and new designs may emerge.
-The brandbook must not remain “fixed”:
+New products, new tone of communication, new design can come up.
+The brandbook must not remain "stuck":

-Appoint a person or team responsible for updates
+Assign a person or team responsible for updates

 Review the document every 6–12 months

 Branding without clear rules is like a city without streets – everyone goes their own way.
 A good brandbook and graphic standards book ensure consistency, save time, and build recognizability.
-If you plan to seriously position your brand, this is the first step you must not skip.
+If you intend to seriously position your brand, this is the first step you must not skip.